puppetlabs/puppet-specifications/language/lexical_structure.md

 Variable
 ---
 A variable in the language is always preceded by `$`.
-(There are special cases in double quoted string expression interpolation where a `NAME` may be taken as a variable name, but this is not performed as part of lexical processing).
+(There are special cases in double quoted string expression interpolation where a `NAME` may be taken as a variable name).

 ```
 VARIABLE